-As previously reported, the Company is changing its fiscal year end from June 30 to December 31, following a six-month transition period from July 1, 2023 to December 31, 2023.
-The Company's next annual meeting of stockholders will be accelerated in connection with this change.
-The Company expects to hold its next annual meeting of stockholders on or about May 13, 2024, and expects to release to stockholders its proxy materials for the meeting on or about April 3, 2024.
-In order to be eligible for inclusion in the Company's proxy materials for the Company's next annual meeting of stockholders, any stockholder proposal to take action at the meeting must be received at the Company's executive office at 10 Woodfin Street, Asheville, North Carolina no later than December 5, 2023.
+In order to be eligible for inclusion in the Company's proxy materials for the Company's next annual meeting of stockholders, any stockholder proposal to take action at the meeting must be received at the Company's executive office at 10 Woodfin Street, Asheville, North Carolina no later than December 9, 2024.
+If, however, the date of the Company's next annual meeting of stockholders is before April 20, 2025 or after June 19, 2025, any such proposal must be received at the Company's executive office a reasonable time before the Company begins to print and send its proxy materials for that meeting to be eligible for inclusion in those proxy materials.
 All stockholder proposals submitted for inclusion in the Company's proxy materials will be subject to the requirements of Rule 14a-8 under the Securities Exchange Act of 1934 and, as with any stockholder proposal (regardless of whether included in the Company's proxy materials), the Company's charter and bylaws.

 In addition to the deadline and other requirements referred to above for submitting a stockholder proposal to be included in the Company's proxy materials for its next annual meeting of stockholders, the Company's bylaws require a separate notification to be made in order for a stockholder proposal to be eligible for presentation at the meeting, regardless of whether the proposal is included in the Company's proxy materials for the meeting.
-In order to be eligible for presentation at the Company's next annual meeting of stockholders, written notice of a stockholder proposal containing the information specified in Article I, Section 6(a) of the Company's bylaws must be received by the Secretary of the Company not earlier than the close of business on the 120th calendar day prior to the date of the next annual meeting and not later than the close of business on the later of the 90th calendar day before the date of the next annual meeting or the tenth day following the first to occur of the day on which notice of the date of the next annual meeting is mailed or otherwise transmitted or the day on which public announcement of the date of the next annual meeting is first made by the Company.
+In order to be eligible for presentation at the Company's next annual meeting of stockholders, written notice of a stockholder proposal containing the information specified in Article I, Section 6(a) of the Company's bylaws must be received by the Secretary of the Company not earlier than the close of business on January 20, 2025 and not later than the close of business on February 19, 2025.
+If, however, the date of the next annual meeting is before April 30, 2025 or after July 19, 2025, the notice of the stockholder proposal must instead be received by the Company's Secretary not earlier than the close of business on the 120th day prior to the date of the next annual meeting and not later than the close of business on the later of the 90th day before the date of the next annual meeting is mailed or otherwise transmitted or the day on which public announcement of the date of the next annual meeting is first made by the Company.